ScienceOxford/useful-links/3d-design/tinkercad.rst

 Step 1: Create an Autodesk Account.

+Skip this step if you already have an account - instead click 'Sign In'.

 Visit https://www.tinkercad.com/ and click 'Join Now' (in the top right-hand corner).

 If you are under 13, you will need to get your account verified by an adult.